Aries-Markets/aptos-nft-dao-registry/README.md

 - Then, you have completed the registry, pushed the changes to the remote branch and created a pull request onto original repo, waiting for the PR to be merged into the main branch.

-When the merge is complete, it will take **about five minutes** to display Your DAO in the OrderDAO's list.
+When the merge is complete, it will take **about five minutes** to display the new DAO in the OrderDAO's list.

 Note: